mLamneck/SDDS/readme.md

 )
 ```

-toDo: There's a lot to write about enums
+toDo: There's a lot to write about enums and it could be a library on their own...

 #### Structs
 Structs are a collection of primitive values bundled together.
 Structs can be nested to form the [tree](#the-data-structure).
 You can also derive a struct from a base struct.